-Incoming sensory information is processed by the thalamus and, if perceived to be a threat, passed to the amygdala which is often referred to has the centre of the emotional or primitive brain.
+Incoming sensory information is processed by the thalamus and, if perceived to be a threat, passed to the amygdala which is often referred to as the centre of the emotional or primitive brain.
 The amygdala has influence over two other areas in the primitive brain, the hippocampus and the hypothalamus.
 The hippocampus plays an important role in the consolidation of information from short-term and long-term memories.
-It contains a library of behavioural patterns that has built up over time on responses some of which are inappropriate.
+It contains a library of behavioural patterns that has built up over time on responses to certain stimuli or events, some of which are inappropriate.

-The hippocampus is packed with cortisol receptors and chronic stress can flood the hippocampus with this hormone and over the long-term cause brain cell necrosis in this region.
+The hippocampus is packed with cortisol receptors and chronic stress can flood the hippocampus with this hormone.
+Over the long-term this can cause brain cell necrosis (cell death) in this region.
 The amygdala requests context from the hippocampus about the threat, “have we seen this before or something like it and if so, what did we do?”

 The amygdala also sends a distress signal to the hypothalamus which is responsible for chemical regulation within the body and brain.
 The hypothalamus communicates with the rest of the body though the autonomic nervous system (ANS).
 The ANS is made up of the sympathetic nervous system, responsible for preparing the body for the fight or flight response and the parasympathetic nervous system whose role is to ensure bodily functions operate normally.
 The parasympathetic nervous system also promotes rest and digest and decreases arousals to return the body to homeostasis or equilibrium.